jwplayer/jwplayer-out-player-widget/readme.md

 https://cdn.jwplayer.com/v2/playlists/{playlistID}?related_media_id={mediaID}
 ```

-To use a manual or dynamically curated playlist, you can follow these steps:
+To use a manual or dynamically curated playlist, follow these steps:

 1. Log into your [JW Player Dashboard](https://dashboard.jwplayer.com) account.
 2. Navigate to **Curated Playlists** using the left navigation.